 Management of funds from the corporate perspective, with emphasis on security valuation, risk analysis, financial forecasting, capital budgeting, capital structure components and their costs, and dividend policy.
+This course is part of the Reeves School of Business Professional Core.

-Prerequisites: ACC 2530, BUS 2160, and ECO 2620, or permission of the instructor, department chair, or school dean.
+Prerequisites: ACC 1520, BUS 2160, and ECO 1520 or permission of the instructor, department chair, or school dean.